festivalslab/edbookfest-mobile/README.md

 The data is served as a single XML document, protected by standard HTTP Basic Authentication, and the Book Festival are happy to discuss providing access - subject to acceptable use policy - to other developers and consumers.
-The XML schema for this document is provided within the /docs folder of this repository.
-An archive copy of the 2011 XML document will be added to this repository in September 2011 for development, testing and review purposes.
-It is not yet publicly available to avoid stale content issues, but can be provided on request by [Andrew Coulton](https://github.com/acoulton).
+The XML schema for this document is provided within the /docs folder of this repository, as is an archive copy of the 2011 XML document for development, testing and review purposes.
+Please note that URLs listed within the document are not guaranteed to be persistent and may become unavailable over time.
+Under no circumstances should this data be used other than for experimentation.
+To discuss access to live data, or other usage of archive data, contact [Andrew Coulton](https://github.com/acoulton).

 ### Edinburgh International Book Festival bookshop stock data
 This is a feed from the Book Festival's independent Bookshops' stock control system, again provided in XML format and containing